pabloorlw/Tetris/README.md

 # Tetris
-The goal of this project is to code a simple Tetris in assembly using MIPS.
+A simple version of the Tetris game written in MIPS Assembly language